heineman/algorithms-nutshell-2ed/README.txt

   permission.
 Selling or distributing a CD-ROM of examples from O.Reilly books does require permission.
 Answering a question by citing this book and quoting example code does not require permission.
-Incorporating a significant amount of example code from this book into your product.s documentation does require permission.
+Incorporating a significant amount of example code from this book into your product's documentation does require permission.

   We appreciate, but do not require, attribution.
 An attribution usually